shakfu/py2tosc/README.md

 ## Why

 TouchOSC layouts are drawn by hand in a GUI editor, which is the right tool right up until the work is repetitive.
-Laying out a fader per parameter for a plugin with fifty-four of them, numbering an eight-by-eight pad grid, renaming two hundred controls, restyling everything, or keeping a layout in step with a config file -- all of it is an afternoon of clicking, and a few lines of Python.
+Laying out a fader per parameter for a plugin with fifty-four of them, numbering an eight-by-eight pad grid, renaming two hundred controls, restyling everything, or keeping a layout in step with a config file -- all of it is an afternoon of clicking, or a few lines of Python:

-py2tosc builds them instead:

 ```python
 import py2tosc